BiologyTools/Bio/README.md

 # Bio

 A .NET application for editing & annotating various microscopy imaging formats.
-Supports all bioformats supported images like .TIF, .CZI etc. Integrates with ImageJ through ImageJ Macros.
+Supports all bioformats supported images.
+Integrates with ImageJ through ImageJ Macros.

 ## Features

-- Open & Save ImageJ Tiff files and embed ROI's in image Description tag.

 - C# scripting with sample tool-script and other sample scripts in "/Scripts/" folder.
 [See samples](https://github.com/BioMicroscopy/BioImage-Scripts)

-- RGB image viewing mode which automatically combines 3 channels into RGB image & shows ROI from each channel which can be configured in ROI Manager.
+- RGB image viewing mode which automatically combines 3 channels into RGB image, also shows ROI from each channel which can be configured in ROI Manager.

-- Viewing image stacks with scroll wheel moving Z-plane and mouse side buttons scrolling C-planes.
+- Convenient viewing of image stacks with scroll wheel moving Z-plane and mouse side buttons scrolling C-planes.

 - Editing & saving ROI's in images to OME format image stacks.